SixArm/usv/doc/history-of-ascii-separated-values/index.md

 ## ASCII 31 = US = Unit separator

-The smallest data items to be stored in a database are called units in the ASCII definition.
-We would call them field now.
+The smallest data item to be stored in a database is called a unit in the ASCII definition.
 The unit separator separates these fields in a serial data storage environment.
-Most current database implementations require that fields of most types have a fixed length.
-Enough space in the record is allocated to store the largest possible member of each field, even if this is not necessary in most cases.
-This costs a large amount of space in many situations.
 The US control code allows all fields to have a variable length.
 If data storage space is limited—as in the sixties—this is a good way to preserve valuable space.
 On the other hand is serial storage far less efficient than the table driven RAM and disk implementations of modern times.
-I can't imagine a situation where modern SQL databases are run with the data stored on paper tape or magnetic reels.

 ## ASCII 14 = Shift Out & ASCII 15 = Shift In